Telephone Triage

 Patients rarely present with the classic picture of any disease.
 Presentations vary due to age, immune response, medical history, and the timing of the call in relation to the disease process.
 Thus, telenurses must carefully navigate the multitude of possible presentations.

-For example, a myocardial infarction may present as one key symptom (like chest pain); or a few generalized or “soft” symptoms (ear pain, arm tingling, nausea, vomiting, sweating); or the full-blown, classic picture (crushing chest pain accompanied by shortness of breath, nausea, vomiting, dizziness, sweating, anxiety).
+For example, a patient who is experiencing a myocardial infarction may present with one symptom (like chest pain), or a few generalized or more unique symptoms (ear pain, arm tingling, nausea, vomiting, sweating), or the classic picture (crushing chest pain accompanied by shortness of breath, nausea, vomiting, dizziness, sweating, anxiety).
 It is the role of the telenurse to determine what constitutes a match.

 (See also “Selecting the Correct Guideline” later in this course.)

-Planning/intervention is determined after pattern recognition and matching.
+Planning is determined after pattern recognition and matching.
 Patterns (symptom complexes) are classified according to the level of acuity, or disposition: emergent, urgent, acute, and nonacute levels.
-The nurse prevents, reduces, or resolves potential or identified problems by employing the guideline disposition and directives.
+The nurse prevents, reduces, or resolves potential or identified problems by referring to the guideline disposition (level of care) and care advice.

-The treatment plan is composed of two parts: the disposition and the advice.
+The plan is composed of two parts: the disposition (level of care) and the advice.
 This step helps ensure patient informed consent.

-- Disposition requires that the nurse advise the patient when and where to go for treatment in addition to why the patient must come as advised, i.e., that the symptoms appear emergent, urgent, acute, or nonacute.
+- Disposition (level of care) requires that the nurse advise the patient when and where to go for treatment in addition to why the patient must go as advised, i.e., that the symptoms appear emergent, urgent, acute, or nonacute.

 - Home treatment advice often includes first aid instructions related to over-the-counter medications and common self-care strategies.

-In telephone triage, evaluations that would normally be performed by the nurse in face-to-face encounters must be carried out by the patient (as instructed by the nurse).
-Thus, “evaluation” is modified to become “patient self-evaluation instructions.”
+Thus, evaluation is modified to become patient self-evaluation instructions.
 The nurse may also choose to monitor progress and self-care activities via follow-up calls to determine if home treatment is effective or if upgrading is needed.
-The nurse reviews as appropriate any emergent, urgent, or acute symptoms that the patient must continue to observe.
+The nurse reviews, as appropriate, any emergent, urgent, or acute symptoms that the patient must continue to observe.

 - Follow-up instructions: In addition to the disposition and treatment plan, it is important to always include standard follow-up instructions and a disclaimer in the instructions to the caller.